laurenposey/leap-year/README.md

 * _a year that is divisible by 400: returns true_
 * _a negative number or zero: returns false_

-## Support and contact details

-_if you have any problems please contact us at mrslaurenposey@gmail.com_

 ## Technologies Used

 _JavaScript, jQuery, Bootstrap_